mrcbax/logoilab.github.io/Demux.md

 ## Important notes

 ### For those with repeated failed flashes.
 We have determined the cause to be noise on the `TCK` line.
-This can be fixed by adding a 10pF capacitor between `TCK` and ground(`GND`).
-If you do not have a 10pF capacitor on hand we've seen success with capacitors ranging from 100pF to 130pF.
+This can be fixed by adding a 100pF capacitor between `TCK` and ground(`GND`).

+### If the above fix still isn't working for you, you can temporarily remove `L2406` before flashing.
+Make sure to solder it back on when you are done flashing.

 If you are getting errors saying a DLL is missing please install the following Microsoft Redistributable: